 Effective July 1, 2013, all academic misconduct issues are the responsibility of the Office of the University Provost, specifically the Vice Provost for Academic Affairs.
 This includes consultation, disciplinary referrals, educational outreach, and faculty assistance requests.
 Please direct all questions and referrals regarding academic misconduct to the Coordinator for Academic Misconduct, CAB 111, (615) 898-2533.
 The policy, III:00:08 Academic Misconduct, was implemented in July 2013.
 All other disciplinary matters should still be directed to the Office of Judicial Affairs and Mediation Services.

-The referenced information and procedures relate to academic integrity and misconduct as stated in the Tennessee Board of Regents (TBR) General Regulations on Student Conduct and Disciplinary Sanctions 3:02:00:01 and the MTSU policy III:00:03 Student Disciplinary Rules.
+The referenced information and procedures relate to academic integrity and misconduct as stated in the Tennessee Board of Regents (TBR) General Policy on Student Conduct and Disciplinary Sanctions 3:02:00:01 and the MTSU policy III:00:03 Student Disciplinary Rules.